-The Board currently consists of one Managing Director and six Non-Executive Directors.
+The Board currently consists of one Managing Director and five Non-Executive Directors.
 Of the Non-Executive Directors, Mr Neil Herbert and Mr Stuart Crow are both considered to be independent.
 The reasons are outlined in full within the full Corporate Governance Statement on the Company's website.

-Neil Herbert holds 1,677,143 Ordinary Shares in the Company, representing approximately 0.4 per cent of the issue Share Capital of the Company, 338,572 unlisted raising warrants and 3,000,000 unlisted options, both exercisable at 12p each through to 24 June 2022 (as approved by shareholders at the Company's General Meeting of 25 June 2020).
+Neil Herbert holds 2,465,715 Ordinary Shares in the Company, representing approximately 0.5 per cent of the issue Share Capital of the Company and 3,000,000 unlisted options exercisable at 12p each through to 24 June 2022 (as approved by shareholders at the Company's General Meeting of 25 June 2020).